DataResearchLabs/study_guide_intro_aerospace_mfg/README.md

 # Introduction to Aerospace Manufacturing
 Study Guide for Intro to Aerospace Manufacturing

+**IMPORTANT NOTE:** You cannot simply click the PPSX slide file link to view it (gives a cannot display raw file error).
+Instead, you must click the [...] button to download the PPSX file, then view it in a browser with PowerPoint from there.
+Alternatively, you can view the PDF files natively (without the nice slide special effects).

 ### What is this Study Guide?
 The Washington Aerospace Training & Research Center ([WATR](https://watrcenter.edmonds.edu/)) offers five specialty 12-week programs to launch a new career as an aircraft mechanic.
 Top notch instructors with extensive industry experience provide hands on training in fully functional lab/shop sitting adjacent to Boeing's giant Everett manufacturing plant at Paine Field.<br>